audreycj/slidev-java-testing-frameworks/slides.md

 <!--

+**_Container_** — refers to a disposable instance of a software component, such as a database or a messaging system, that is created and managed dynamically during the execution of a test case.

 **1. Containerization**
+- Allows developers to define and manage the lifecycle of lightweight, throwaway instances of external services directly in their Java test code.
+- This means that developers can run integration tests in an environment that closely mimics production, without the need for complex setup or manual configuration.

 **2. Wide range of supported containers**
+- Supports a wide range of containerized services, including databases like MySQL, PostgreSQL, and Oracle, as well as messaging systems like RabbitMQ and Apache Kafka.
+- Also supports other services like Selenium WebDriver and Elasticsearch.

 **3. Automated container management**
+- Automatically starts and stops the containers as needed, reducing the need for manual intervention during testing.
+- This allows developers to focus on writing tests rather than managing container lifecycles.

 **4. Dependency management**
+- Automatically manages dependencies between containers, ensuring that containers are started and stopped in the correct order.
+- This helps to avoid issues with race conditions or other problems that can occur when containers are started or stopped in the wrong order.

 **5. Simple API**
+- Has a simple, easy-to-use API that makes it easy to define and manage containers directly in Java test code.
+- The library also provides a number of convenient utilities that make it easy to work with containerized services.

 **6. Compatibility with existing testing frameworks**
+- TestContainers is compatible with existing Java testing frameworks like JUnit and TestNG, making it easy to integrate with existing testing processes.

  -->